-The whole speech rests on the building of a clear 'Us vs. Them' dichotomy, where the inner-group comprises French citizens 'regardless of their origins, beliefs, background', respecting the Republic's values and the out-group is composed of fanatics, who are 'apprentice terrorist', people adhering to 'extremist ideologies' or more generally people infringing on France's values.
+The whole speech rests on the building of a clear "Us vs. Them" dichotomy, where the inner-group comprises French citizens "regardless of their origins, beliefs, background," respecting the Republic's values and the out-group is composed of fanatics, who are "apprentice terrorist," people adhering to "extremist ideologies" or more generally people infringing on France's values.
 As observed in the above section, while France is highly glorified in the president's speech, it is also frequently put in complete opposition with the outer-group.
-Indeed 'France is a country which will not let itself carried away by no fanaticism'.
-On the one side, there are 'our history', 'our culture', 'our values', 'our side', 'our Nation', 'our Republic'.
-'We are strong', 'we are united', 'we will never compromise' and 'we will make people respect the Republic's institution'.
-On the other side, there are 'those who would be tempted to be radically hostile towards the Republic', 'those who would want to knock it down', 'those people'.
-The antagonism is clear: 'we will stop them!'.
-Besides, the speech implies that 'if you are not supporting us, you are supporting them', as 'looking for the tiniest excuse would be an unforgivable moral fault'.
+Indeed "France is a country which will not let itself be carried away by no fanaticism."
+On the one side, there are "our history," "our culture," "our values," "our side," "our Nation," "our Republic."
+"We are strong," "we are united," "we will never compromise" and "we will make people respect the Republic's institution."
+On the other side, there are "those who would be tempted to be radically hostile towards the Republic," "those who would want to knock it down," "those people."
+The antagonism is clear: "we will stop them!"
+Besides, the speech implies that "if you are not supporting us, you are supporting them," as "looking for the tiniest excuse would be an unforgivable moral fault."

 One of the dominant lexical fields used to refer to the terrorist attacks, is the one of criminality.
-Merah was a 'murderer', who committed 'odious crimes', as he 'killed an injured man and a child', plunging France into 'mourning' for the 'victims' of the attacks.
-This act 'engages the responsibility of the man committing it'.
-As France will not tolerate 'violence', some specific actions related to terrorism and fanaticism will be 'repressed penally by a prison sentence', some by 'a felony inscribed in the penal Code'.
+Merah was a "murderer," who committed "odious crimes," as he "killed an injured man and a child," plunging France into "mourning" for the "victims" of the attacks.
+This act "engages the responsibility of the man committing it."
+As France will not tolerate "violence," some specific actions related to terrorism and fanaticism will be "repressed penally by a prison sentence," some by "a felony inscribed in the Penal Code."

-It is worth underlying that, while Islam or Islamism are not mentioned at all in this speech, some terms used form part of the 'Islamic terrorism' discourse.
-As Merah was a 'fanatic', 'fanaticism', 'extremism', 'extremist ideologies' and 'terrorism' must be fought, and people who are being 'indoctrinated' in foreign countries must be punished.
+It is worth underlying that, while Islam or Islamism are not mentioned at all in this speech, some terms used form part of the "Islamic terrorism" discourse.
+As Merah was a "fanatic," "fanaticism," "extremism," "extremist ideologies" and "terrorism" must be fought, and people who are being "indoctrinated" in foreign countries must be punished.

 b.
-2015: Christian Estrosi's interview on France 3.
+2015: Christian Estrosi's Interview on France 3

-On the 26th of April, Christian Estrosi, UMP member, former secretary of state and minister, elected regional official and mayor of Nice, is interviewed on the set of France 3, a public TV channel, mainly for discussing his candidacy for the upcoming regional elections.
-The journalist started the interview by questioning him on the aborted Villejuif attack and the answers given by Christian Estrosi benefited from extensive media coverage, mainly because observers and politicians estimated that they were given with the purpose of attracting extreme-right electorate for the regional elections, as his FN opponent, Marion Maréchal Le Pen, benefits from a wide popular support in their region.
-An extract of this interview is analysed below.
+On 26 April, Christian Estrosi, UMP member, former Secretary of State and Minister, elected regional official and mayor of Nice, is interviewed on the set of France 3, a public TV channel, mainly for discussing his candidacy for the upcoming regional elections213.
+The journalist started the interview by questioning him on the aborted Villejuif attack and the answers given by Christian Estrosi benefited from extensive media coverage214, mainly because observers and politicians estimated that they were given with the purpose of attracting extremeright electorate for the regional elections, as his FN opponent, Marion Maréchal Le Pen, benefits from a wide popular support in their region.
+An extract of this interview is analysed below215.